zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 ### Prerequisites

+Be sure that the following tasks are completed before you start:

-- You have an Oracle Cloud account.
+- Obtain Oracle Cloud account.
-- You have a compartment in Oracle Cloud Infrastructure.
+- Create or obtain a compartment in Oracle Cloud Infrastructure.
-- You are signed in to your compute instance that you created in [Obtain a Compute Image with Staged Oracle Database 19c Installer Files](?lab=obtain-compute-image-19c-staged).
+- Sign in to your compute instance that you created in [Obtain a Compute Image with Staged Oracle Database 19c Installer Files](?lab=obtain-compute-image-19c-staged).

 ### Tip